-This section highlights a few of the College policies of particular interest to students including: Animals on Campus; Bulletin Boards and Publicity; Children in the Classroom; Communicable Diseases; Smoking, Eating and Drinking; and Internet/Computer Network.
+This section highlights a few of the College policies of particular interest to students including: Animals on Campus; Bulletin Boards and Publicity; Children in the Classroom; Communicable Diseases; Federal Copyright Laws: Civil and Criminal Penalties for Violation; Food and Drink Restrictions; Freedom of Expression and First Amendment Guarantees; Internet/Computer Network; and Smoking and Use of Tobacco Products.
 Students may view the Lake Land College Board Policy Manual for additional information.

-In any instance in which an animal authorized to be on College property is involved in an alleged bite or incident where skin is broken, the owner and/or handler must immediately report said incident to the Lake Land College Police Department.
-(See Board Policy 09.19 – Animals on Campus.)
+In any instance in which an animal authorized to be on College property is displaying aggressive or disruptive behavior, posing a direct threat to the health or safety of others, or is involved in an alleged bite or incident where skin is broken, the owner and/or handler must immediately report said incident to the Lake Land College Police Department, and any other individuals should contact the Police Department.

 College events and announcements can be placed on bulletin boards.
 Publicity, size, and content must be approved by the Student Life Office or the Marketing and Public Relations Office.
 Posters, pictures, etc., may be hung only in designated locations.
 Posters may be displayed for a period not to exceed two weeks.
 Exceptions may be requested through the Student Life Office.
 If you wish to place an announcement in The Navigator, please email your request to email@example.com, or call 234-5269.
 Individuals and organizations wishing to distribute materials or literature on campus must contact the Director of Student Life, at 234-5270, for methods and procedures.